nanos/fedialgo_demo_app_foryoufeed/README.md

 # Usage
 1. Click on the link to [the demo](https://michelcrypt4d4mus.github.io/fedialgo_demo_app_foryoufeed/) (it's deployed on GitHub Pages).
 1. Specify the Mastodon server your account lives on and click "Login".
 If you're already logged in with that browser you won't have to enter a password.
+(Note: passwords and tokens are never sent to FediAlgo!
+Your login in strictly between you and your Mastodon server.
+Once authenticated your Mastodon server gives your browser a temporary token FediAlgo uses to read your timeline, the same as any other Mastodon client app.)
    <p align="center">
      <img src="doc/login_screen.png" alt="OAuth Permissions Request" width="600">
    </p>